google/WebFundamentals/src/content/en/updates/2019/02/model-viewer.md

 ## What can &lt;model-viewer> do?

 More specifically, what can it do now?
 I'll show you its current capabilities.
-You'll get Is a great experience today, and `<model-viewer> will get better over time as we add new features and improve rendering quality.
+You'll get a great experience today, and `&lt;model-viewer>` will get better over time as we add new features and improve rendering quality.
 The examples I've provided are just to give you a sense of what it does.
 If you want to try them there are installation and usage instructions in [its GitHub